OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/index.md

 ASP.NET Core is the future of ASP.NET, and it contains many changes to how applications are built, and how they are run.

-## Publishing and Packing the Website
+## Publishing and Packing the Website {#DeployingASP.NETCoreWebApplications-PublishingandPackingtheWebsite}

 Once you have a project up and running (see the [getting started guide](https://docs.asp.net/en/latest/getting-started.html)), it need to be published and packed